At Yogi Counseling, We Specialize in:

 • Somatic interventions to support embodiment, reduce dissociation, and expand distress tolerance

-• Coping skills rooted in ritual practices for grounding, and integration.
+• Coping skills rooted in ritual and somatic practices for grounding, and integration.

 • Internal Family Systems (IFS) parts work, a gentle and empowering method to connect the wounded inner parts to facilitate integration of the self

 • Eye Movement Desensitization and Reprocessing (EMDR) to reprocess trauma memories.
 (Note*** this requires a nervous system that is sufficiently stabilized).
 We are careful not to rush the process.
 Many with C-PTSD struggle with EMDR because of lack of adequate stabilization at phase one.
 We make sure you are ready for the big work.
-If you do not tolerate EMDR, IFS parts work is just as effective and much more gentle.
+If you do not tolerate EMDR, IFS parts work is also very effective and less triggering in this phase.

-• Integration Stage —the final phase focuses on meaning-making, reintegration, embodiment, and posttraumatic growth.
+• Phase 4: Integration: this is where we focus on meaning-making, reintegration, embodiment, and posttraumatic growth.
 Here, we support you in

 • reconnecting with your authentic self